Third Rock from the Sun. Mother Earth. The Blue Planet.

 But what is Earth Day?
 According to UNESCO:

-"International Earth Day is celebrated every year on the 22 April to remind us that the Earth and its ecosystems provide us with sustenance and that we have a collective responsibility to achieve balance among the economic, social and environmental needs of present and future generations."
+"International Earth Day is celebrated every year on the 22nd of April to remind us that the Earth and its ecosystems provide us with sustenance and that we have a collective responsibility to achieve balance among the economic, social and environmental needs of present and future generations."

 In short, the earth is awesome, it gives us all we need, and we all need to work together to make sure future generations can enjoy it and reap its amazingness.

 But how?
-More importantly, how do you get your kids interested in conservation?
+More importantly, how can you get your kids interested in conservation?

-First step-talk about it.
-Explain to them what Earth Day is, or better yet ask them what they know about Earth Day.
-Open the floor to discuss the great things about Earth and some of the not so great too.
+The first step, talk about it.
+Explain what Earth Day is, or better yet, ask what they know about Earth Day.
+Open the floor to discuss the great things about earth and some of the not-so-great, too.
 Ask what we as humans can do to protect our planet and even restore it for future generations?
 Bring it even closer to home, pun intended, look around your own house and discuss some of the measures you're already taking to be more eco-friendly.
-Some examples might be recycling and composting, driving a low emission vehicle, using a low-flow toilet, or choosing to use transit when commuting.
+Some examples might be recycling and composting, driving a low emission vehicle, using a low-flow toilet, or using transit when commuting.
 All these actions can help offset your carbon footprint.
-If you're interested in the size of your carbon footprint why not try out this calculator.
+If you're interested in the size of your carbon footprint, why not try out this calculator.

-Plant a tree, a vegetable or flower garden.
-(Bonus-kids will almost always eat a vegetable if they've grown it themselves).
+- Plant a tree, a vegetable garden, or a flower garden.
+(And, kids will almost always eat a vegetable if they've grown it themselves).

-Bring your own containers to the grocery store when you plan on buying in bulk.
+- Bring your own containers and bags to the grocery store.

-Travel the world virtually.
-Google Earth is an incredible way for you and your child to explore, see, and learn together.
+- Travel the world virtually.
+Google Earth is an amazing way for your family to explore, see and learn together.